neo30fer/Shop.CoffeeOrdering/README.md

     }
    ```

-  The response should show the Bearer token ("token" field), which is needed to be added to the following requests.
+  The response should show the Bearer token ("token" field), which is required by the following requests.

 2. Get all Items: